University Safety Tips For Students

 Moreover, if you carry a planner, list these contacts here as well.
 All items that you keep with you on a regular basis are good spots to keep emergency information.

 5. Stranger Danger

-Believe it or not, an overabundance of teens still don’t know the true dangers of this subject.
+Believe it or not, an overabundance of teens still doesn’t know the true dangers of this subject.
 Be extremely careful about engaging with strangers who approach you and never give out your name, mobile number or address.
-If you are being followed or harassed, request help from security guards or go into a public premise and ask to call the police.
+If you are being followed or harassed, request help from security guards or go into a public premises and ask to call the police.

 Ensure you know how you will be returning home once the evening is over, but try to avoid travelling alone.
 If this is not possible, contact friends and family by letting them know your method of transport.
 Avoid secluded places like parks, and stick to busy areas such as main roads.